Westside Pavilion: Development

 By the late 1990s only a few shops and restaurants remained open in Westside Too, and the only major features remaining were the Barnes & Noble bookstore (which opened in 1995 in the space of three floors covering four previous shops) and the 1,000 parking spaces it had added.
 Most of Westside Too still had the dated early-1990s decor on the abandoned storefronts.
 Agencies serving the community, such as the West L.A.
 Chamber of Commerce and an infant and toddler gym, soon took over some of these spaces.

 The original part of the mall was renovated in 2000 with the installation of carpeted seating areas and German limestone flooring to give it a more contemporary and upscale look.
 Westside Too remained open until January 2006, when it was closed to make way for a 12-screen Landmark movie theater and new restaurants.

 The new addition opened in June 2007; Barnes and Noble was the only store from Westside Too that remained in the new addition.
 (The bookstore was closed for the duration of the renovations, but was not itself renovated.)
-The new addition complex, which was designed by the architectural firms F+A Architects and PleskowRael, features the largest movie theater in the U.S. showing exclusively independent films - with 12-screens and 2,000 total seats.
-The theater also features Landmark's new "Living Room" brand auditoriums.
-The "Living Room" concept features smaller capacity theaters (30-50 people) with sofas, ottomans, side-tables and other home-like amenities.
-The theater also features reserved seating and a wine bar.
+The new addition complex, which was designed by the architectural firms F+A Architects and PleskowRael, featured the largest movie theater in the U.S. showing exclusively independent films - with 12-screens and 2,000 total seats.
+The theater also featured Landmark's new "Living Room" brand auditoriums.
+The "Living Room" concept featured smaller capacity theaters (30-50 people) with sofas, ottomans, side-tables and other home-like amenities.
+The theater also featured reserved seating and a wine bar.

 In late 2008, a group of animal rights activists began peaceful protests in Westside Pavilion against a pet store called BarkWorks, which they alleged was a retailer for puppy mills.
 Macerich restricted the protesters to the pedestrian bridge over Westwood Boulevard and prohibited them from protesting on certain blackout days.
 The protesters conformed their conduct to Macerich's restrictions, but also filed a lawsuit to enjoin Macerich from enforcing them.
 On March 2, 2011, the California Court of Appeal for the Second Appellate District ruled that the trial court had erred in denying the protesters' motion for a preliminary injunction.
 The appellate court held that Macerich's restrictions (blackout days and not protesting directly in front of the targeted tenant) were unreasonable as a matter of law, and reversed and remanded for further proceedings.
 The lawsuit was settled in November 2011.